 Lake Atitlan is one of the most popular destinations in all of Guatemala, for good reason.
 Between the seemingly endless activities and laid-back vibes, visitors usually end up staying much longer than planned!
-To help you make the most of your time, we’ve put together a list of some of the best things to do during your stay.
+To help you make the most of your time, we’ve put together a list of some of the best things to do at Lake Atitlan and around!
 Although you’ll likely stumble upon many more on your visit, these are a few that you shouldn’t miss!

 Trek to Lake Atitlan

 Hit up Quetzaltrekkers for their three-day hike from Xela (Quetzaltenango) to Lake Atitlan.
 Rather than taking the bus/boat option into San Pedro, you hike through some tiny villages over dense mountain jungles.
 Although we didn’t get around to this one ourselves, we’ve been told by many visitors that it’s an incredible hike!
 Great to do if you are coming from Mexico!
 Q750 at the time of writing.

 Guatemala is the best country in Central America to study Spanish.
 Guatemalans tend to speak slower than other countries in the region, making it much easier to pick up.
 Not only that, but it’s also incredibly affordable!
 There are many options around the lake where for language study, from family stays to schools to private lessons.
 San Pedro is one of the most popular destinations for lessons but you’ll find them all around the lake.

 While you’ll have no problem finding plenty of typical Guatemalan souvenirs around the lake, clothing and textiles are the local specialty.
 Each of the villages have their own unique style and pattern to their weaving passed down from generations.
 It’s very interesting to see how these ancient Mayan groups have kept their individual culture over the years.
 Our favourite and best-made products come from San Juan la Laguna, their weaving is outstanding and the shoes are supposedly very long-lasting.